moldach/project-directory/README.md

 ------------------------------------------------------------------------

-The [`starters` package](https://github.com/lockedata/starters) on Github provides a number of functions, leveraging the `usethis` pacakge, designed to take away *some* of the grunt work involved in setting up new projects.
+The [`starters` package](https://github.com/lockedata/starters) on Github provides a number of functions, leveraging the `usethis` package, designed to take away *some* of the grunt work involved in setting up new projects.
 The `createAnalysisProject()` function creates a project ready for a typical analysis project with `packrat` to manage